petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

     "laminar" "k-epsilon" "k-omega"
 ```

-Another run of `calkit status` shows our pipeline needs to be run,
+Another call to `calkit status` shows our pipeline needs to be run,
 which makes sense, so let's give it another `calkit run`.
 You'll note at the very start our Docker image build stage is not rerun
 thanks to DVC tracking the inputs and outputs.